tejasdrolia/tejasdrolia/README.md

 - 👋 Hi, I’m @tejasdrolia Welcome to my Github Profile
-- 👀 I’m interested in Data Structures and Algorithms in Java
+- 👀 I’m interested in enterprise development using Java.
-- 🌱 I’m currently learning Flutter App Development and MERN tech stack
+- 🌱 I’m eager on learning new things in technical field
-- 📫 You can reach me at tejasdrolia22@gmail.com ...
+- 📫 You can reach me at drolia.tejas2000@gmail.com ...

 <!---
 tejasdrolia/tejasdrolia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.